briatte/euspeech/README.md

 # WHY

-This project is not [VoteWatch](http://www.votewatch.eu/):
+This project differs from [VoteWatch](http://www.votewatch.eu/) because

 1. __The data is as longitudinal as possible__, which currently means 15 years from legislature 5 (1999-2004) to today (legislature 7, 2009-2014).
 This is useful because parliamentary data are fundamentally interval census (some MEPs are present in all three sessions).
 2. __The focus is neither presence or roll calls__: the data are full paragraphs of full text sentences, spoken or written by MEPs during plenary sessions ('speech acts').
 Around 80% of all speech acts were delivered in English (the second most presented EU language, French, ranks at less than 5%).
 3. __The data are aimed at running topic models__, as in [Di Maggio _et al._ 2013](http://www.theculturelab.umd.edu/uploads/1/4/2/2/14225661/exploitingaffinities_dimaggio.pdf) and [Fligstein _et al._ 2014](http://sociology.berkeley.edu/sites/default/files/faculty/fligstein/Why%20the%20Federal%20Reserve%20Failed%20to%20See%20the%20Crisis%20of%202008%20v.2.6.pdf).
 The grouping variables for spoken/written items are MEPs, party families, procedure codes and Dewey-style thematic classes from the European Parliament Legislative Observatory.

-Here's an [introductory blog post](http://politbistro.hypotheses.org/2068), in French.
+Here's an [introductory blog post](http://politbistro.hypotheses.org/2068) to the scraper, in French.

 # DEPENDENCIES